WP-API/node-wpapi/README.md

 **This is advanced behavior; you will only need to utilize this functionality if your application has very specific HTTP handling or caching requirements.**

-In order to maintain consistency with the rest of the API, custom transport methods should take in a WordPress API route handler query object (_e.g._ the result of calling `wp.posts()...` or any of the other chaining resource handlers), a `data` object (for POST, PUT and DELETE requests), and an optional callback function (as `node-wpapi` transport methods both return Promise objects _and_ support traditional `function( err, response )` callbacks).
+In order to maintain consistency with the rest of the API, custom transport methods should take in a WordPress API route handler query object (_e.g._ the result of calling `wp.posts()...` or any of the other chaining resource handlers)and a `data` object (for POST, PUT and DELETE requests).

+**Note:** Node-style error-first callbacks are no longer supported by this library as of version 2.0.
+Custom transport methods should therefore not accept or expect a third optional callback parameter.

 The default HTTP transport methods are available as `WPAPI.transport` (a property of the constructor object) and may be called within your transports if you wish to extend the existing behavior, as in the example below.